 Stories or comments should not be given directly to the media, unless your volunteer role specifically includes talking to the press or other local media.
-Generally, our media relations are handled by our Communications Team and so any requests from the press, etc. should be referred to your staff contact who will pass it on to the appropriate team member.
+Generally, our media relations are handled by our Communications Team and our Communications Team and therefore any requests from the press, etc. should be referred to your staff contact who will pass it on to the appropriate team member.